ColinLeesUK/norse-campaign/session-18.md

 - Overly large key, very intrecate
 - Series of letters the detail the communication between Arnulf and Releal (Incriminating)
 - Coin purse (50 gp)
+- Ornate key to open a vault in the ECG hideout (Other side is in Gilalpa)

 ## End of session - Level up